Grand Hustle Records: 2003–11: Beginnings and various signings

 Due to the poor commercial reception of his debut album, I'm Serious, T.I. was released from his Arista Records contract.
 He then formed Grand Hustle Entertainment and began releasing several mixtapes, with the assistance of DJ Drama.
-He resurfaced in the summer of 2003, alongside fellow Atlanta rapper and former label-mate Bone Crusher, on the song "Never Scared", and he signed a joint venture deal with Atlantic Records.
+He resurfaced in the summer of 2003, alongside fellow Atlanta rapper and former label-mate Bone Crusher, on the song "Never Scared", and he signed a $2.3 million joint venture deal with Atlantic Records, under the leadership of Craig Kallman.
 T.I. released his second album Trap Muzik on August 19, 2003, through Grand Hustle; it debuted at number four on the Billboard 200 and sold 110,000 copies in its first week.
 It spawned the singles "24s", "Be Easy", "Rubberband Man", and "Let's Get Away".
 Executive produced by Jason Geter and T.I., the album featured T.I.'s friend and Grand Hustle artist, Mac Boney.
 The album was a critical and commercial success, with the album being seen as a major improvement over I'm Serious and was certified platinum in America.
 In March 2004, a warrant was issued for T.I.'s arrest after he violated his probation of a 1997 drug conviction.
 He was sentenced to three years in prison.

-In 2005, fellow Bankhead-based rapper Alfamega signed a deal with Grand Hustle Records.
+In 2005, T.I. signed fellow Bankhead-based rappers Alfamega and his childhood friend Young Dro to a deal with Grand Hustle.
 In July 2005, the label released the soundtrack to the film Hustle & Flow.
 The soundtrack included the song "It's Hard out Here for a Pimp", which won an Academy Award for Best Original Song.
 Also in 2005, T.I. added American soul singer-songwriter Governor to the Grand Hustle roster, after Atlantic Records chose T.I. to act as his mentor.
 Atlantic Records' plan for Governor, who joined Atlantic's roster almost four years prior, was to market him a devotee, or a card-carrying member of T.I.'s "camp".
 Atlantic first tried to pair him with record producer Dr. Dre, and then with gangsta rapper 50 Cent.
 Both plans fell through.
 In search of quick street credibility, the label brokered a deal for the singer to join T.I.'s imprint.
 After appearing on several of DJ Drama's Gangsta Grillz mixtapes, Governor later released his Grand Hustle debut Son of Pain, in September 2006.